ward/run/_posts/2017-08-27-jaarmarktjogging-jette.md

 ---

-I found out there was a small race on walking distance from my house, the Jaarmarktjogging Jette.
+I found out there was a small race on walking distance from my house, the Jaarmarktjogging Jette 4k and 8k.
 It is located in a park I have run through hundreds of times.
 I could not let that slip by.
-I signed up for it, knowing I was not going to be in any decent shape anyway.
-There was a 4 and an 8 km race, I signed up for the 4 km.
+I signed up for the 4k, despite the lack of shape I am in.

 ## Training

 I have mostly been in a sort of base building mode as of late.
 Sick of getting injured more often than I want to, I decided to just take it easy and add distance till I reach something reasonable.
 Reasonable in my mind would be about 70 km per week, for the time being.
-After I reached that very comfortably for some time, I figure I could add some more intensity back into the grind.
+After I would have reached that very comfortably for some time, I figure I could add some more intensity back into the grind.

 However, my body once more decided differently.
 After coming back home from vacation around the start of August, I had been mostly comfortable around 60 km